MarkNgugi/-TECH-_-HUB-/README.md

 After opening the link,,press the green code button and choose the HTTPS link then clone the project as explained above.

-YOu can also checkout my python repo.
+YOu can also checkout my python repo and learn more about the language from a beginner level to complex level.